AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: AI-Based Proactive Handover Mechanism for HSR Communications

-To this end, we consider two approaches to reduce the measurement overhead for cell-level mobility management.
-For the first approach, all beams from partially selected cells are used to predict the L3-RSRP for all cells.
-For the second approach, partially selected beams of each cell are used to predict the L3-RSRP for all cells.
+Based on the proposed handover scheme, we explore two approaches to reduce measurement overhead.
+One uses all beams from partially selected cells, while the other uses partially selected beams of each cell to predict the L3-RSRP for all cells.
+The model input is obtained through equal-interval sampling rather than the compressed multi-beam measurement proposed in Section II to independently evaluate the performance gains of the AI-assisted handover scheme.
 We utilize the partial L1-RSRP from the past six time instances to predict the L3-RSRP in the next four time instances.
-We employ CNN-based and LSTM-based models as shown in Fig. \ref{Inter_cell_model}.
-The LSTM-based model comprises four LSTM layers and each layer has 168 hidden units.
-The features extracted by the LSTM network undergo further processing via an FC layer and a sigmoid function for feature mapping.
-To enhance the performance of the LSTM network, we adopt four identical networks to predict L3-RSRP for four future instances separately.
-For the CNN-based model, a set of regular 2D convolution layers with 12, 24 and 32 kernels are employed before feeding it into two FC layers.
-To avoid overfitting during the training process, max pooling layers are incorporated after each CNN layer.
+Meanwhile, we employ CNN-based and LSTM-based models for RSRP prediction.
+The LSTM model captures temporal patterns in handover-related data and consists of four LSTM layers and two FC layers, with four parallel networks predicting L3-RSRP at different future instances.
+The CNN model, offering lower complexity and faster inference, includes 2D convolution layers with 12, 24, and 32 kernels, followed by two FC layers.
+While this study adopts classical AI architectures such as LSTM, CNN, and Conv-LSTM to validate the effectiveness of AI-driven mobility management, these models can be replaced in the future by more advanced architectures—such as large language models—to further enhance the performance of AI-driven beam-level and cell-level mobility management.